drajabr/My-Sunshine-setup/README.md

       "AppName": "Desktop"
       }
       ```
-     Doing that on touchscreen is annoying, so I used chatGPT to help me in this task and it didn't complain.
+     Doing that on touchscreen maybe annoying, so I created a simple webpage to extract the extras part we need: https://appstart-extrasparameters.pages.dev/
   6. Now, remaining the "HTTPS request" block, which is responsible to ping the url of sunshine WebUI to auto launch or close app, in my case it was `https://192.168.1.130:17988` edit according to each instance webUI url, hint: WebUI Port = sunshine port - 1.

 ### Seperate Audio output device for each display